Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-11/_posts/2017-01-20-event-handling.md

 }
 ```

-Keep in mind that all letters are actually stored as numbers.
+Keep in mind that computers store all letters as numbers.
 That is why we can get the keyCode for each letter.

 How can we apply this to our example?
 Let's look at what we had before.